Dean's Council

 Graduate Recruitment Initiative Team (GRIT)

-The Graduate Recruitment Initiative Team (GRIT), which was initiated as a grassroots student organization, is now in the process of formalizing with the support of administrators and faculty.
-GRIT’s main goal is enhancing diversity and inclusion across BSD graduate programs.
+The Graduate Recruitment Initiative Team (GRIT), which was initiated as a grassroots student organization whose main goal is helping all BSD students succeed.
 To achieve this goal, the team focuses on three central components: recruitment, retention, and sustainability.

 SACNAS